Skip to main content

 Research links

-The FCSD Board of Education and District administration is dedicated to aligning policy with best practices for the health and safety of Fairport students.
-According to the Monroe County Youth Risk Behavior Survey, which is administered to middle and high school students every three years, 75% of Fairport students grades 9-12 report getting less than 8 hours of sleep each night.
+• The FCSD Board of Education and District administration is dedicated to aligning policy with best practices for the health and safety of Fairport students.
+According to the Monroe County Youth Risk Behavior Survey, which is administered to middle and high school students every two years, 75% of Fairport students grades 9-12 report getting less than 8 hours of sleep each night.
 42% of Fairport students grades 9-12 are getting less than or equal 6 hours of sleep.
 According to the National Heart, Lung, and Blood Institute, adolescents between 13 and 18 years old require 8-10 hours of sleep each day.

 Insufficient sleep can affect: